The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Introduction

-The Kalman Filter (KF)~\citep{KF} is a celebrated method for linear filtering and prediction, with applications in many fields including tracking, guidance, navigation and control~\citep{KF_practical_guide,tracking_and_navigation}.
+\IEEEPARstart{T}{he} Kalman Filter (KF)~\citep{KF} is a celebrated method for linear filtering and prediction, with applications in many fields including tracking, guidance, navigation and control~\citep{KF_practical_guide,tracking_and_navigation}.
 Due to its simplicity and robustness, it remains highly popular -- with over 10,000 citations in the last 5 years alone~\citep{KF_citations} -- despite the rise of many non-linear sequential prediction models (e.g., recurrent neural networks).
 The KF relies on the following model for a dynamic system:

-where $X_t$ is the (unknown) state of the system at time $t$, whose dynamics are modeled by the linear operator $F$ up to the random noise $\omega_t$ with covariance $Q$; and $Z_t$ is the observation, which is modeled by the linear operator $H$ up to the noise $\nu_t$ with covariance $R$.
+where $X_t$ is the state of the system at time $t$ (whose estimation is usually the goal), and its dynamics are modeled by the linear operator $F_t$ up to the random noise $\omega_t$ with covariance $Q$; and $Z_t$ is the observation, which is modeled by the linear operator $H_t$ up to the noise $\nu_t$ with covariance $R$.
+When the operators $F_t,H_t$ are not assumed to depend on time, the notation may be simplified to $F,H$.

-Many works have addressed the challenge of determining the noise parameters $Q,R$~\citep{Thrun_trainingKF,ALS,cov_estimation_varying_processes,measurement_noise_recommendation}.
-Since the KF yields minimal errors when $Q$ and $R$ correspond to the true covariance matrices of the noise~\citep{KF_fresh_look}, these parameters are usually determined by noise estimation.
-This is particularly true when the training data contain the ground-truth (i.e., the system states), in which case the noise can be trivially estimated by the sample covariance matrix.
-Other methods are needed in absence of the ground-truth, but as stated by \citet{ALS}, \say{\textit{the more systematic and preferable approach to determine the filter gain is to estimate the covariances from data}}.
-This work focuses on such problems with ground-truth available for learning (but not for inference after the learning, of course), which was motivated by a real-world Doppler radar estimation problem.

-\paragraph{Noise estimation is not optimal:} The equivalence between noise estimation and errors minimization can be proved under the standard assumptions of KF -- that is, known and linear dynamics and observation models ($F,H$), with i.i.d and normally-distributed noises ($\{\omega_t\},\{\nu_t\}$)~\citep{KF_fresh_look}.
-However, as put by \citet{fairytales}, \say{\textit{experience with real-world data soon convinces one that stationarity and Gaussianity are fairy tales invented for the amusement of undergraduates}} -- and linearity and independence can be safely added to this list.
-Therefore, under realistic assumptions, the covariance of the noise does not necessarily correspond to optimal filtering.

-We introduce a case study in the context of radar tracking, where we demonstrate that even using the exact covariance of the noise ("oracle-based" parameters) is highly sub-optimal -- even in very simplistic scenarios with relatively minor violation of KF assumptions.
-We analyze this phenomenon analytically for the case of non-linear observation model in a Doppler radar, where the violation of linearity is shown to modify the effective noise.
-By providing this extensive evidence for the sub-optimality of noise estimation in practical applications of the KF, {\bf we re-open a problem that was considered solved for decades}~\citep{KF}.